absaurov/Air-Quality-Index/README.md

 A web-based AQI management system with a user registration form, styled using Tailwind CSS.
 It uses JavaScript for client-side validation, PHP for form data processing, and a clean responsive layout for displaying AQI information.

+## This project was developed as a collaborative effort by a group of two members.
+Each member contributed to different aspects of the system, including frontend design, backend development, API integration, and overall functionality.
+Teamwork and coordination played a key role in successfully building the AQI Monitoring System.

 ### 📦 `index.html` (AQI Registration Page)

 * A **responsive web page** using **Tailwind CSS** for styling.